 I am no longer young and while I would hope to play an active role in guiding the proposed company and workshop for as long as I am able, I see it as far more important to gather around me a body of talented and motivated younger people whose aims correspond broadly with my own.
 That is to say to see Baroque opera in the holistic terms in which it was conceived, or in the words of the 18th century artist and writer John Brown, ‘every thing must tend to the same point; so that the poet, the musician, the actor, must all seem to be informed by one soul’.
 It is perhaps pertinent to make the point that the project will have opponents such as those who will view it as reactionary, an attempt to return a living form to a museum.
-Far from being a stilted, moribund form Baroque opera staged according to contempory conventions would be one of the most vital forms of living theatre, an immensely exciting experience in which the use of improvised ornamentation would make every performance a new experience, an adventure.
-The limited number of houses regularly staging historical opera, the likes of Drottningholm in Sweden and Cesky Krumlov in the Czech Republic, prove each summer that despite compromise on their part there is a considerable taste and demand for historical opera production.
+In fact the converse is true.
+Far from being a stilted, moribund form Baroque opera staged in accord with contemporary conventions would be one of the most vital forms of living theatre, an immensely exciting experience in which the use of improvised ornamentation would make every performance a new experience, an adventure.
+The limited number of houses regularly staging some form of historical opera production such as Drottningholm in Sweden and Cesky Krumlov in the Czech Republic, prove each summer that there is a considerable taste and demand for such stagings.

-From January 2018, I am delighted to announce a new partnership with Opera Settecento, a young and vital opera company under the musical direction of Leo Duarte dedicated to reviving neglected opera serie.
-We will concentrate initially on workshops for both performers and audiences devoted to rediscovering the lost arts of performance practice in the 18th century opera house.
+From January 2018, I am delighted to announce a new partnership with Opera Settecento, a young and vital opera company dedicated to reviving neglected opera serie under the musical direction of Leo Duarte.
+We will hope to concentrate initially on workshops for both performers and audiences devoted to rediscovering the lost arts of performance practice in the 18th century opera house.

-Long-term plans for BOP will obviously require far more substantial funding.
+Longer term plans for BOP will obviously require far more substantial funding.
 If what I am passionate about trying to achieve inspires a sympathetic reaction with anyone in a position to help in any way, then I would of course be delighted if you would get in contact with me.
-Equally, if you’re not in a position to help but think you know someone who might, I would be equally pleased to hear from you.
-Alternatively you might like to make a donation toward the cost of this site, which you can do below.
-Thank you so much for reading this far.
+Equally, if you’re not in a position to help but think you know someone who might be, I would be equally pleased to hear from you.
+Alternatively you might like to make a donation toward the cost of maintaining this site, which you can do below.
+Thank you so much for reading thus far.